Creating and Running a PHPixie Project on macOS with ServBay

 and action_list_users

-methods illustrate how to interact with MySQL or PostgreSQL using PHPixie's database component.
+methods to demonstrate interactions with MySQL or PostgreSQL using PHPixie's database component.

 https://servbay-phpixie-test.local/home/add_user